stryker-mutator/stryker-net/docs/configuration.md

 ### Init

-To get started quickly with configuring stryker, use the command `dotnet stryker init`.
+To get started quickly with configuring stryker, use the command:

 ```
 dotnet stryker init